The next step is understanding the different instruments of measure on the market.

 While the capabilities above apply to high-end models, there are also middle grade and base models available.
 Again, it depends on your color management goals.
-High-end formulation requires highly accurate measurement data, and therefore a high-end benchtop would be the preferred instrument.
-Meanwhile, a mid-grade or base model can be used for simple quality control — looking at your standard and batch and determining if the tolerance passes or fails.
+High-end formulation requires highly accurate measurement data, and therefore a high-end benchtop color measuring device would be the preferred instrument.
+Meanwhile, mid-grade or base model color measuring equipment can be used for simple quality control — looking at your standard and batch and determining if the tolerance passes or fails.

 Finally, there are two terms you need to consider when selecting the right spectrophotometer: “repeatability” and “inter-instrument agreement”.
 Repeatability is the level of accuracy when a white tile is measured 30 times.
 Meanwhile, inter-instrument agreement is the level of accuracy when two identical instruments by the same manufacturer are measuring the exact same sample.
 If your company has multiple sites using color instrumentation, this is an extremely important thing to consider.
 If you do, you want a highly repeatable and highly accurate inter-instrument agreement between those locations.

-The Most Common Instrument Types for Each Industry
+The Most Common Color Measuring Device Types for Each Industry

 While there are of course exceptions, some instruments are most common in specific industries.
 Here’s a high-level look.

 In the coatings industry, you’ll find benchtop and portable reflectance units.
 This is because the majority of coatings are opaque.
-A benchtop for a lab environment or a portable for on-site measurement would be the best choice.
+A benchtop for a lab environment or a portable for on-site color measurements would be the best choice.

 The same is true in the majority of cases in the textile industry.